 Knowing just how much inventory to buy is a continuous balance that all retailers face.
 On one hand, not enough inventory can result in lost sales and unhappy customers.
-It’s estimated that out-of-stocks are responsible for the average retailer losing the equivalent of 3.4% of store sales.
+It’s estimated that out-of-stocks are responsible for 39% of consumers leaving a store without making a purchase.
 With so many shopping options available, customers may lose loyalty if they find your store frequently has products out of stock.
 On the other hand, an over-supply of inventory has its own costs, including storage, spoilage, and theft.
 Inventory is expensive to maintain, with annual carrying costs ranging from 20% to 30% of the inventory’s value, and an abundance of inventory may force you to sell at a discount to make room on the shelves before it becomes obsolete deadstock.
 The most significant problem with overstocking is cash flow management.
 When valuable cash is tied up in products, it can’t be used to pay bills or to invest in business growth opportunities, such as advertising, new staff, or diversifying products.

 POS inventory software can help optimize order quantities, so you have the right amount of inventory to meet customer demand without excess inventory tying up your cash and gathering dust.
 The key to optimization is understanding key factors such as vendor lead time, inventory turnover, and items with no sales, then adjusting purchasing practices in real-time, a task made much simpler with POS inventory software.